attainu/project-kshitij-vairagade-au8/README.md

 2. Input the player names
 3. Collect their names
 4. Working of app until one player is winning do the following steps :-
-     a.
-Roll the dice
+     a) Roll the dice
-     b.
-Move the player forward as the the dice roll has diplayed the value
+     b) Move the player forward as the the dice roll has diplayed the value
-     c.
-If the player is stopping on any snake's head on the board it will go down directly to snale's tail on whichever number it's tail is present.
+     c) If the player is stopping on any snake's head on the board it will go down directly to snale's tail on whichever number it's tail is present.
-     d.
-If the player is stopping on any ladder's bottom on the board it will directly go up to it's top.
+     d) If the player is stopping on any ladder's bottom on the board it will directly go up to it's top.
-     e.
-If no such dice roll comes continue to play the game till it's over.
+     e) If no such dice roll comes continue to play the game till it's over.
   5. Thank you message

-The project is solely created using Python programming language
+The project is solely created using Python programming language.